William I of Bures: Family

 William had a wife, named Agnes in 1115, but she must have died shortly thereafter, because she was not mentioned in other documents.
 William and Agnes obviously had no children, because he named his nephews, Elias and William as his heirs in 1126.
 His nephew and namesake became a monk at the Abbey of St. Mary of the Valley of Jehosaphat in or before 1129.
 William's 1129 charter to the same abbey was witnessed by Ralph of Issy.
 Ralph and a Simon were identified as William's nephews in 1132.
 Based on the four documents, Mayer concludes that William disinherited Elias and William in favor of Ralph of Issy and Simon shortly after he returned from France in 1129.
-Historian Martin Rheinheimer associates Elias with Elinand who succeeded William in 1144.
-In contrast with both Mayer and Rheinheimer, historian Malcolm Barber says that Elinand was William's son.
+The historian Martin Rheinheimer associates Elias with Elinand who succeeded William in 1144.
+In contrast with both Mayer and Rheinheimer, the historian Malcolm Barber says that Elinand was William's son.

 Mayer proposes that Ermengarde of Ibelin (a sister of Hugh of Ibelin) who was styled as the lady of Tiberias in 1155 was William's second wife.
-Historian Pirie-Gordon identified her as Elinand's wife, while Rheinheimer wrote that she was the wife of William II of Bures (William's nephew), but Peter W. Edbury accepts Mayer's view.
+The historian Pirie-Gordon identified her as Elinand's wife, while Rheinheimer wrote that she was the wife of William II of Bures (William's nephew), but Peter W. Edbury accepts Mayer's view.
 Mayer also says that Ermengarde gave birth to Eschiva of Bures who was William's heiress in 1158.